tikv/website/content/docs/5.1/develop/rawkv/cas.md

 This document walks you through how to use RawKV’s `CAS (Compare And Swap)` API.

-In RawKV, compare-and-swap (CAS) is an atomic instruction used in multithreading to achieve synchronization, which is the atomic equivalent of:
+In RawKV, compare-and-swap (CAS) is an atomic operation used to avoid data racing in concurrent write requests, which is atomically equivalent to:

 ```
 if get(key) == old_value {